 Outside of your home, Miniature Schnauzers may not have much of a reaction at all to other dogs when compared to their love for other people.
 They generally would much prefer the company of humans to other canines.

 Well-bred Schnauzers should have a better relationship with other dogs and animals, but it will still take some training and early socialization to make them most comfortable.
+Make sure to have your pup’s favorite turkey dog biscuits on hand for some positive reinforcement.
 They need to learn that other dogs and animals are their friends, not enemies, and that process may take some time.

 Role In The Family